 This is another thing that you should confirm before buying the unit.
 For your system to remain economical for an extended period, you need to check its features and efficiency critically.
 To help you get this right, check the SEER (seasonal energy efficiency ratio) ratings.
 For the split system AC units, the minimum should be 13 while heat pumps and packaged systems rating should be 14.
 To get the best out of your AC unit, we recommend the highest SEER rating available.
 Although it will cost you more upfront, the economic benefits of high SEER are immense.

 This is another feature that you need to consider seriously.
 Your budget will greatly determine the quality of the AC units that you’ll get in the market.
 There is always a system for your budget, and you only need to speak with the dealer to get advice on the best one.
 The more money you invest in this appliance, the more benefits you get from it.
 Therefore, don’t shy away from spending more on your air condition unit.

 8. Avoid buying online

 This is a bonus tip.
 Buying air conditioning system online is a big NO. This is one of the appliances that require a physical examination and not just fancy features that are written on the paper.
-You might get into the trap of rogue dealers who might supply you with an AC unit that does not fit your specified features.
+You might get into the trap of rogue dealers who might supply you with an AC unit that does not fit your specified features. by all means do your research online and use our aircon buying guide to help you, but you should make the final call in person.
 You might also be supplied with a refurbished unit or a system with poor insulation, gauge or refrigerant among other things.
 Therefore, buy from a physical dealer only.